 One option to minimise the adverse effects of excess insulin is to focus on reducing the insulin load of our diet and eat only high-fat foods that have a low proportion of insulinogenic calories (i.e. ones towards the bottom left of this chart).

 If you are highly insulin resistant and obese, this will work like magic, at least for a little while.

 People who suddenly stop eating processed junk carbs and eat more fat often find that their appetite plummets as the insulin demand of their food drops and they are more easily able to access their own body fat.

 But this is only part of the story.
 Again, we can learn a lot about insulin from people with Type 1 diabetes who have to manually manage their insulin dose.

-In diabetes management there are two types of insulin doses:
+In diabetes management, there are two kinds of insulin doses: